 Törökul was arrested on December 1, 1937.
 He joined more than 12 million across the Soviet Union—936,750 in Kirghizia alone—who were persecuted that year.

 It would not be until 20 years later that Nagima would receive an official notice of her husband’s execution on November 5, 1938, and his posthumous rehabilitation.
 But Nagima had “lived through the course of many long years with transparently deceptive hopes that Törökul would return.… My poor Mama—what did she not go through!”
 Aitmatov wrote.

-It would be decades until, in 1991, a tip led officials to an undiscovered mass grave on the outskirts of what is now Bishkek, capital of Kyrgyzstan and then called Frunze.
+It would be decades until, in 1991, a tip led officials to an undiscovered mass grave on the outskirts of what is now Bishkek, then called Frunze.
 In it lay 137 victims.
 Found inside the shirt pocket of one, a letter of condemnation riddled with three bullet holes; on it the name Törökul Aitmatov.